ioccc-src/winner/2011/hou/README.md

 ### The ASCII art is valid C code

-Not just fancy formatted comment removed by the C Pre-processor
+... and not just fancy formatted comment removed by the C Pre-processor.

 ### The only multi-byte strings are format strings